Tetrakern/fictioneer/ACTIONS.md

 ---

 ### `do_action( 'fictioneer_cache_purge_all' )`
-Fires after all caches from known plugins have been purged in the `fictioneer_purge_all_caches()` function, normally triggered by a site-wide update.
+Fires *before* all caches from known plugins have been purged in the `fictioneer_purge_all_caches()` function, normally triggered by a site-wide update.
 You can use this hook to purge additional caches.

 ---

 ### `do_action( 'fictioneer_cache_purge_post', $post_id )`
-Fires after a post cache from known plugins has been purged in the `fictioneer_purge_post_cache( $post_id )` function, normally triggered by a specific post or page update.
+Fires *before* a post cache from known plugins has been purged in the `fictioneer_purge_post_cache( $post_id )` function, normally triggered by a specific post or page update.
 You can use this hook to purge additional caches.

 **Parameter:**
 * $post_id (int) – The ID of the post/page to purge the cache for.